-When a fault occurs, the inverter trips to output a fault signal.
-However, a fault output signal may not be output at an inverter fault occurrence when the detection circuit or output circuit fails, etc. Although Mitsubishi assures best quality products, provide an interlock which uses inverter status output signals to prevent accidents such as damage to machine when the inverter fails for some reason and at the same time consider the system configuration where failsafe from outside the inverter, without using the inverter, is enabled even if the inverter fails.
+When a fault occurs, the inverter trips to output an alarm.
+However, an alarm output signal may not be output at an inverter alarm occurrence when the detection circuit or output circuit fails, etc. Although Mitsubishi assures best quality products, provide an interlock which uses inverter status output signals to prevent accidents such as damage to machine when the inverter fails for some reason and at the same time consider the system configuration where failsafe from outside the inverter, without using the inverter, is enabled even if the inverter fails.

-(1) Interlock method which uses the inverter status output signals

-By combining the inverter status output signals to provide an interlock as shown below, an inverter alarm can be detected.
+(1) Interlock method which uses the inverter status output signals By combining the inverter status output signals to provide an interlock as shown below, an inverter alarm can be detected.